The Insider's Guide to Buying Property in Anguilla

 - Pay the programme application and due diligence fees.

-How do I become a citizen of Anguilla?
+- How do you become a citizen of Anguilla?

 Permanent residents that have resided in Anguilla for 5 years can apply for a British Overseas Territory Citizen (BOTC) passport and BOTC citizenship.
 British Overseas Territories Citizens can apply for full British Citizenship, subject to meeting certain physical presence and character requirements.